So you’ve been hired as a school librarian? Congratulations! What an exciting moment!

 One of the most important things librarians need to do is to get students in the doors.
 We need to get our students into the library, using library resources!
 So you’ll want to figure out just what it is your students need from their library and then do your best to provide for those needs!

 If you inherit a library that is already a popular spot for students, congratulations!
 Figure out why they like being there, and continue giving them that, but with your own spin of course.
-If, like me, you inherit a library that students and staff do not like to be in, congratulations!
+If you inherit a library that students and staff do not like to be in, congratulations!
 You now have the chance to profoundly change the space and therefore the impact the library has on your learning community.
 Do some needs assessments, formal and informal, and find out why they don’t like to be there.
 What things has the library done/not done, offered/not offered, that has led to ambivalence, discomfort, or dislike.
 Figure out how you can change those things!

 - How Did I Get Students in the Door?